barry4356/pathfinder_campaigns/wotr/p1/characters.md

 ![F3](F3.PNG)

-Formerly known as the Lord d'Esparnon, Felix was stripped of land and title after an unfortunate misunderstanding that resulted in the slaughter of a village (full of peasants).
+Formerly known as Sir d'Esparnon, Felix was stripped of land and title after an unfortunate misunderstanding that resulted in the slaughter of a village (full of peasants).
 Refusing to accept responsibility for the incident, or the humanity of said peasants, Felix now travels the land, seeking to restore the glory he once knew.